chrisdurfee/base/README.md

 npm install @base-framework/atoms
 ```

 Here is the repository for the atoms package: [Base Atoms](https://github.com/chrisdurfee/atoms).
-Like the Base Framework, the atoms package is open-source and free to use.
+Like Base, the atoms package is open-source and free to use.

 ## Organisms